What is Art Deco style?

 The Chrysler Building

 Located in New York City and designed by William Van Alen, the Chrysler Building is perhaps the most widely used example of Art Deco.
-The skyscraper’s vertical columns and inset windows draw the eye upward toward its spire, and the rounded layers of the spire contain triangular details for an aesthetic that perfectly encapsulates the timeless style.
+The skyscraper’s vertical columns and inset windows draw the eye upward toward its spire.
+The rounded layers of the spire contain triangular details for an aesthetic that perfectly encapsulates the timeless style.

 Luhrs Tower

 The Luhrs Tower is a skyscraper in Phoenix designed by the architectural firm Trost & Trost.
-It contains several Art Deco design elements, including an ornamental facade and doorway reminiscent of the intricate details in French Art Deco designs.
+It contains several Art Deco design elements.
+Its ornamental facade and doorway are reminiscent of the intricate details in French Art Deco designs.

 Art Deco movie theaters